Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Methods

 As its name suggests, prompt learning provides a set of learnable vectors $\mathbf{h}_T = [h_T^1, ..., h_T^k] $ called prompt vectors, that are fed to the pretrained model and encourage it to produce desirable outputs.
 Formally, the prompt learning process can be written as

-The prompted language embedding $\hat{\mathbf{z}}_T$ can also be used for downstream tasks.
 Due to the flexibility of the prompt learning method, one can adapt the model on new tasks or new datasets by only training the lightweight prompt vectors $\mathbf{h}_T$, rather than finetuning the heavy pretrained model $\Phi_{T}$.
 This method was originally proposed in the NLP community~\citep{LiLiang2021,Lester2021}, and it was later used to prompt the language branch in pretrained visual-language models~\cite{Ju2021,Zhou2021}.

 Recently, the prompt learning technique has also been applied to large-scale pretrained \emph{visual} models.
-Similarly, let $\Phi_{V}(.)$ denote the pretrained visual model -- typically a variant of the Vision Transformer~\citep{Dosovitskiy2020}, $\mathbf{x}_V = [ E(c_1), E(c_2), ..., E(c_m) ]$ denote the encoded input image patches, and $\mathbf{h}_V = [h_V^1, ..., h_V^k] $ denote the visual prompt vectors.
-Visual prompt learning can be formalized as
+A pretrained visual model $\Phi_{V}(.)$, -- typically a variant of the Vision Transformer~\citep{Dosovitskiy2020}, is adapted using prompt vectors $\mathbf{h}_V$, yielding an image embedding $\hat{\mathbf{z}}_V$.
 Within the previous works~\citep{Jia2022,Bahng2022} that apply prompt learning in this way, \citep{Jia2022} apply these prompts deep within the internal computations of transformers, whereas those in~\citep{Bahng2022} are in the pixel space.